karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------------------------------
 Readiness Probe:
 ---------------------------------------------------------------------------
-Readiness probes determine when a container is ready to serve traffic.
-Used to check if an application inside a container is ready to handle requests.
-Ensures that the container is ready to serve traffic before being included in load balancing or service endpoints.
+Ensuring that a container is ready to serve traffic before it receives requests.
+Implement a readinessProbe to confirm the container's readiness.
+Set it to validate the container's health before adding it to service endpoints.

 -----------------------
  ```